Nehas1312/Medblocks_task/README.md

 ## Setup Instructions

-1. **Clone the repository** (or download the files):
+1. **Clone the repository**:

    ```bash
    git clone https://github.com/your-username/patient-registration-app.git
    ```

-2. **Install Dependencies** (if required, but PGlite is already loaded from the CDN in `app.js`):
+2. **Install Dependencies** (optional):

-   If you need to install any other dependencies (e.g., bundler like Webpack), you can do so by running:
+   PGlite is loaded via CDN in `app.js`, so no installation is necessary.
+However, if you want to use additional tools or bundlers:

    ```bash
    npm install
    ```

 3. **Open `index.html`**:

-   Open the `index.html` file in your browser.
-This will load the app and allow you to register new patients and view existing records.
+   Simply open the `index.html` file in your browser.

-4. **Features**:
-   - Register new patients by filling out the form.
-   - Patient records are displayed in a table.
-   - Data persists even after page refresh, and you can access it from multiple tabs in the browser.

 ## File Structure